 Consider psychology as a major if you are intrigued by these questions:

-- Why do people feel certain emotions?
+- Why do people behave in particular ways?

 - What is the best way to help someone struggling with a particular disorder?